thsetz/ps.herald/docs/ps.rst

 Those logging messages are :

-     received by the ps_bridge daemon and the inserted into a local sqlite database e.g. herald_db_d.
+     received by the ps_bridge daemon and inserted into a local sqlite database e.g. herald_db_d.

 Those messages/events can be displayed/searched via herald.